tnichols217/notes/ARTS 302/Readings/Ching/4 - Organization.md

 ### Interlocking Spaces

-- Overlapping of two spaces at an edge
+- Overlapping of two spaces
 - Can create
 	- Shared zone
+	- Zone used by one space
+	- A new zone that links the spaces

+### Adjacent Spaces

 -

-### Adjacent Spaces

 ### Spaces linked by a Common Space